USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load_GNU.md

 setenv NCDIR /home/netcdf-c-4.7.0-gcc9.1.0
 ```

-7. set the CC environment variable to use the gcc and gfortran compilers
+7. Set the CC environment variable to use the gcc and gfortran compilers

 ```
 which gfort